Skip to main content

 Dispositions

-Dispositions are the motivations, thoughts and emotions that drive behaviour.
+Dispositions are the motivations and emotions that drive a leader's behaviour.
+The ALEF highlights four critical dispositions for educational leadership excellence:

 Academy Leadership Excellence Framework (PDF)